 BROCK: I will say, when it comes to favorite interviews, I think comfort and chemistry have a lot to do with how an interview goes.
 So, I think some of my favorite episodes haven’t been the quote “famous” people we’ve talked to.
 I think my favorite episodes have been the ones that are people we just hang out with in regular life.

-BROCK: There are a couple meta-genres of podcasts.
-There are the ones that are NPR style that are story driven and super produced and those are great.
-There are some shows, like The Rick Emerson Show, where they talk about a hundred amazing, funny, fascinating niche interests, but the reason you stayed is because you like the banter, you like the personalities on air.
+BROCK: There are a couple of meta-genres of podcasts.
+There are the ones that are NPR style that is story-driven and super produced and those are great.
+There are some shows, like The Rick Emerson Show, where they talk about a hundred amazing, funny, fascinating niche interests, but the reason you stayed is that you like the banter, you like the personalities on air.
 And when I started the show, I was like, “Well, we’re going to talk to cool people, we’re going to talk about interesting concepts, but what I’m hoping people come back for is that they want to hang out with us.”
 We’re not a story-driven show, we’re a personality-driven show.

 6 More Cycling Podcasts Worth Subscribing To

 THE KBOO BIKE SHOW: A monthly chat with notable guests about cycling and transportation from Portland, Oregon.